 Want to know who received a DTA in the past?
 Visit our list of DTA Recipients.

-The DTA is open to all those who teach students at the University of Waterloo and is not limited to those holding faculty appointments.
+The DTA is not limited to faculty members — it's open to all those who teach students at the University of Waterloo.

-The main criterion of the Distinguished Teacher Award is a record of excellent teaching at Waterloo over an extended period, usually at least five years.
+The main criterion of the Distinguished Teacher Award is a record of excellent teaching over an extended period at Waterloo, usually at least five years.

 Other criteria include: